webplatform/docs/concepts/programming/javascript/libraries/index.md

 |Meteor is an open-source platform for building top-quality web apps in a fraction of the time, whether you're an expert developer or just getting started.
 |-
 |[http://prototypejs.org/ Prototype]
 |Prototype is a JavaScript Framework that aims to ease development of dynamic web applications.
-Featuring a unique, easy-to-use toolkit for class-driven development and the nicest Ajax library around, Prototype is quickly becoming the codebase of choice for web application developers everywhere..
+Featuring a unique, easy-to-use toolkit for class-driven development and the nicest Ajax library around, Prototype is quickly becoming the codebase of choice for web application developers everywhere.
 |-
 |[http://underscorejs.org/ Underscore]
 |Underscore is a utility-belt library for JavaScript that provides a lot of the functional programming support that you would expect in Prototype.js (or Ruby), but without extending any of the built-in JavaScript objects.
 It's the tie to go along with jQuery's tux, and Backbone.js's suspenders.